cameronmclean/pattern_mining/additional_materials/checklist_for_workshop_materials.md

 - Favourite protocol/procedure
 - review/rationale/deeper methods explanation papers/books (or the internet)
 - 3x examples -> 3 reasonably detailed methods descriptions of the type of
-  procedure they are expert in from different publications
+  procedure they are expert in drawn from different publications
   (how should these publications be related other than method type?)

 Bring the following to the workshops...